ess-dmsc-dram/documents/investigations/MultiDimensionalInvestigation/prototype/Prototype.md

 9. Ensure that the `fileID`s and the box controller stats are correct.
 10. Save the data (not implemented yet)

-We want to discuss each element individually
+We want to discuss each element of the algorithm individually below.

 ### 1. Get an n-percent fraction

-The works is done by the `EventToMDEventConverter` class. `EventToMDEventConverter::getEvents` allows us to return only those events which are within a certain time fraction of the full measurement, i.e. if we specify to get the first `1%` then this means that we request the data which was measured in the first `1%` of the pulse time.
-This does not necessarily mean that we are requesting only the first 1% of the number of events that were measured, although that would be the same if the neutron flux was constant.
+The work is done by the `EventToMDEventConverter` class. `EventToMDEventConverter::getEvents` allows us to return only those events which are within a certain time fraction of the full measurement, i.e. if we specify to get the first `n%` then this means that we request the data which was measured in the first `n%` of the pulse time.
+This does not necessarily mean that we are requesting only the first `n%` of the number of events that were measured, although that would be the same if the neutron flux was constant.

-Note that this done on each rank.
+Note that this is done on each rank.

 ### 2. Build a preliminary box structure on the master rank

-This step has several sub steps which we need to execute:
+This step has several sub-steps which we need to execute:
-1. We need to send sampled n-percent data from all ranks to the master rank.
+1. We need to send the sampled n-percent data from all ranks to the master rank.
 For this we use a combination of `boost::mpi::gather` to determine the array lengths  which will be sent and `MPI_IRecv`-`MPI-ISendv` pairs.
 2. The box structure is then built with the sample data from all the other ranks.
-   Under the hood we build an `MDEventWorkspace` and extract the underlying box
+Under the hood we build an `MDEventWorkspace` and extract the underlying box structure.
-     structure.

-### 3. Determine the rank responisibility
+### 3. Determine the rank responsibility
 Based on the preliminary box structure we determine which ranks will be responsible for which boxes using the `RankResponsibility` class.
-When performing a `IMDNode::getBoxes` call we get the box structure in a flat, vectorized form, which is being crated by traversing the box tree in a depth-first manner.
+When performing a `IMDNode::getBoxes` call we get the box structure in a flat, vectorized form, which is being created by traversing the box tree in a depth-first manner.
 This is similar to a space filling curve, i.e. boxes which are close to each other in momentum transfer space will be close to each other in the vector.
 Hence it makes sense to just assign contiguous segments of this vector to the different ranks.
-We make use of a box indices which is just the index of the vector.
+We make use of box indices which are just the indices of the vector.

  We get a `RankResponsibility` object which is just a vector of pairs where vector's index corresponds to the rank and the pair represents the start